about margaret’s garden

 - I also have a high color tolerance: brash is beautiful!
 I am especially mad for the color gold.

-- I have been a vegetarian for more than 35 years.
+- I have been a vegetarian for about 40 years.

-- For 20-something years, I have grown (and put up) a sizeable chunk of my food, but not in any fancy potager; just a block of raised beds built 25 years ago, and another block maybe five years old.
+- For 25ish years, I have grown (and put up) a sizeable chunk of my food, but not in any fancy potager; just a block of raised beds built 25-plus years ago, and another block maybe eight years old.

 - You can visit, too.
-For 17 years, the garden has been open a few times each growing season as part of the Garden Conservancy Open Days national program.
+For 20-plus years, the garden has been open a few times each growing season as part of the Garden Conservancy Open Days national program, and for workshops and other special events.
 Upcoming dates.

 Have a look at some scenes of the place and the creatures I share it with, and maybe plan to come visit.